 New Jersey’s county vocational-technical school districts are national models for preparing high school students and adults for college and 21st century careers.

-They are the schools of choice for more than 32,000 secondary school students who want more out of high school and more than 5,000 adults who are looking to expand their technical skills in various fields.
+They are the schools of choice for more than 35,000 secondary school students who want more out of high school and more than 4,000 adults looking to expand their technical skills in various fields.

+High school students no longer need to choose between preparing for college and pursuing a career-focused education.
 Today’s career and technical education (CTE) programs link rigorous academics, technical knowledge, and real-world experience to better prepare students for challenging careers.
-Whether they are headed to college or planning to pursue career-focused training, CTE students gain marketable skills that ensure their success.
+Whether they are headed to college, employment, or continued career training, CTE students gain marketable skills that ensure their success.

 Enrolling in a County Vocational-Technical…

 County vocational-technical high schools are free public schools that offer hands-on, integrated learning opportunities for students in grades 9-12 interested in all types of careers as well as higher education.

 Under state law, any student may apply to a county vocational-technical school in his or her county of residence.
-If accepted, the home school district must permit the student to attend.
+If accepted, the home school district must permit the student to attend and provide transportation.
 There is no cost to the student or family.

 Each county vocational-technical school district operates independently and is governed by a board of education with support from the County Board of Commissioners.